tiaradwiputri/quiz-handson-c1/quiz.md

 test_x <- scale()
 ```

-## K-Nearest Neighbor Quiz

 After we have done performing data normalizing, we need to find the right **K** to use for our K-NN model.
 In practice, choosing k depends on the difficulty of the concept to be learned and the
 number of records in the training set data.

+___
-1. The method for getting K value, does not guarantee you to get the best result.
+4. The method for getting K value, does not guarantee you to get the best result.
 But, there is one common practice for determining the number of K. What method can we use to choose the number of k?
   - [ ] square root by number of row
   - [ ] number of row
   - [ ] use k = 1
+___

 After answering the questions above, please find the number of k in the following code: